terjanq/hack-a-prompt/README.md

 # HackAPrompt 2023

 This repo contains tooling and prompts that we've developed for the [HackAPrompt 2023](https://www.aicrowd.com/challenges/hackaprompt-2023) competition.
+To see our prompt engineering strategies, see [STRATEGY.md](./STRATEGY.md)

 ## Competition highlights
 * Placed TOP2 in the [All Models](https://www.aicrowd.com/challenges/hackaprompt-2023/leaderboards) scoreboard